LinkedIn Recommendation Widget for Websites - Poper

 05

-B2B sales personal brand culture, recommendation collection best practices, and the etiquette of displaying endorsements
+B2B sales personal brand culture, recommendation collection best practices, and the etiquette of displaying recommendations

 B2B sales has shifted measurably toward personal brand sites for quota-carrying sellers in SaaS, financial services, enterprise tech, and professional services.
 Buyers in 2026 routinely Google a seller by name before agreeing to a discovery call, and the seller's personal brand site (often a one-page Squarespace or Webflow site with bio, services, and testimonials) is now part of the deal-evaluation surface.
 LinkedIn recommendations from past customers are the most credible asset on a B2B seller personal brand site, more credible than the seller's company case studies and dramatically more credible than self-written testimonials.
 The collection workflow that works in B2B sales: at the moment a customer is most enthusiastic (typically immediately after a successful onboarding milestone or contract renewal), the seller sends a personal LinkedIn message asking for a public recommendation with two to three specific bullet points the customer could speak to.
 The recommendation lands on LinkedIn within a week if the prompt is specific enough.
-The seller pastes the recommendation into the Poper widget builder, publishes to the personal brand site, and the next prospect researching that seller before a discovery call sees verified LinkedIn endorsement directly on the personal brand site.
-Etiquette: never edit the substance of a recommendation without the recommender's permission, never display a recommendation from a recommender who has since moved companies without updating the role-and-company-at-the-time attribution, never claim live LinkedIn API sync when the actual import is manual, and never reciprocate recommendations as a transactional exchange because LinkedIn flags reciprocal recommendation patterns and the practice is widely known among sophisticated B2B buyers as a credibility-killing tell.
-The Poper widget is built for honest manual import, attribution accuracy, and ergonomic refresh as new endorsements arrive.
-Coaches, fractional executives, and consulting partners all use variations of the same workflow: collect specifically, attribute accurately, display selectively, and refresh quarterly.
+The seller adds the recommendation in the Poper widget builder, publishes to the personal brand site, and the next prospect researching that seller before a discovery call reads the LinkedIn recommendation directly on the personal brand site, with the recommender's name and headline shown so they can confirm the source on LinkedIn themselves.
+Etiquette: never edit the substance of a recommendation without the recommender's permission, never display a recommendation without keeping the recommender's headline accurate to the time of the work, never claim live LinkedIn API sync when the actual import is manual, and never reciprocate recommendations as a transactional exchange because LinkedIn flags reciprocal recommendation patterns and the practice is widely known among sophisticated B2B buyers as a credibility-killing tell.
+The Poper widget is built for honest manual import, accurate attribution, and a simple refresh as new recommendations arrive.
+Coaches, fractional executives, and consulting partners all use variations of the same workflow: collect specifically, attribute accurately, and display selectively.

 Quick reference

-What is LinkedIn Recommendation Widget: Display Endorsements + Recommendations on Personal Brand and Agency Sites?
+What is LinkedIn Recommendation Widget: Display Recommendations + Recommendations on Personal Brand and Agency Sites?

 Key facts